 - What are the penalties associated with the loan?

 Types of Banks & Business Loans

 Navigating the myriad banks and types of loans out there can be a daunting task.
 However, once you have an understanding of what’s out there, you can determine a general direction to proceed.

-Keep in mind that even though they are collectively backed by the SBA each will have their own requirements.
+Keep in mind that even though the SBA collectively backs them, each will have their requirements.